silvasouzaadriano/rocketseatstarter/curso-es6/README.md

     }

     //Using webpack as server and also for production deploy (on this case the bundle.js file is created)
+    //Note that this option only should be added if the webpack is configured

     "scripts": {
       "dev": "webpack-dev-server --mode=development",